A Guide To Maximizing Your Parenting Time

 For example, even if you do move out, look for a new place in the same neighborhood or school district.
 The children will feel safer in the new space since it doesn’t require making new friends or learning new routes.
 This will also simplify parenting time during the week since there will not be a longer commute to and from school for the children.

 This is one factor that you can certainly be proactive about.
-Ideally you are the very pinnacle of health, but if you have a history of health problems, you should address them before planning the parenting time with your spouse.
+Ideally, you are at the pinnacle of health, but if you have a history of health problems, you should address them before planning parenting time with your spouse.

 Simply having a history of problems with mental or physical health should not prevent you from getting the parenting time you want with your children!
 However, if you have struggled with depression in the past, be prepared to show your ability to address it, including consistent, reliable medication or therapy.